Envisioning a user-centric future...

 integration of phones/tablets and TVs.

-offers rich multi-screen UI features such as screen-shifting (much
+offers rich multi-machine UI features such as screen-shifting (much

 like Apple AirPlay and Google Chromecast).